davidecantoni/sass-rtl-mixin/README.md

 ```

 The two files will load the base code and reset the direction if needed.
+This approach is powerfull but not 100% flexible.
-With this approach you have to pay attention how you define your styles, as an example here i couldn't reuse my code style i used in the first example
+You still have to pay attention how you define your styles, as an example here i couldn't reuse my code style i used in the first example:

 ```
 margin: 0 2% 0 0;
 ```